Crypto-Planet/crazyaliens/README.md

 # CrazyAliens generation script
 # Intro
-This the repository for crazyAliens programmatically generated NFTs.
+This is the repository for crazyAliens, which is a collection of programmatically generated NFTs.
 The repository is based on https://github.com/nft-fun/generate-bitbirds repository.

 # Dependencies